The Truth on the Blockchain

 We must not confuse what we write because we have has decided (otherwise) that it is true, and what is true because it is written.

 Apart from cryptocurrencies, I have never seen any other example of justified use of a blockchain.
 For good reasons: we just demonstrated that as soon as what is recorded on a blockchain concerns something that is external to this blockchain, then the use of a blockchain adds strictly no more guarantee than writing on a sheet of paper.
-Therefore, in such situations, blockchains can only be a replacement for paper and for paper only (a replacement that is less practical, less efficient, more expensive, more polluting, less respectful of privacy, etc.).
+Therefore, in such situations, blockchains can only be a replacement for paper and for paper only, not even the signatures on the paper (a replacement that is less practical, less efficient, more expensive, more polluting, less respectful of privacy, etc.).
 Hence, all the institutions and authorities that exist and are necessary to give any meaning and value to the sheet of paper are still necessary.
 By using a blockchain, one pays the cost of decentralization in a trustless environement, without having decentralized anything at all nor eliminated any need for trust.

-- ^ Here too the the vocabulary is particularly misleading: in the real-world a wallet is actally decentralized and does not work at all like it does in the digital cryptocurrencies world.
+- ^ Here too the the vocabulary is particularly misleading: in the real-world a wallet is actually decentralized and does not work at all like it does in the digital cryptocurrencies world.
 We should really be speaking of “accounts” rather than “wallets”.
+The nature of transaction on a blockchain is a lot more like a bank internal wire than than it is like cash.